-Saïd’s MBA class that entered in the fall of 2018 was comprised of 315 students.
-The median GMAT score of the class was 690.
-At the time of matriculation, the average student in the class was 28 years old and had completed 5 years of work experience.
+The 2019-20 Oxford MBA class is comprised of 329 students.
+The median GMAT score of the class is 690.
+At the time of matriculation, the average student in the class was 29 years old and had completed 5 years of work experience.

-Applicants to Saïd may apply in one of four stages, which take place in mid-September, early November, mid-January, and early April.
+Applicants to Saïd Business School may apply in one of four stages, which take place in mid-September, early November, mid-January, and early April.
 However, the school strongly recommends applying early.
-To apply, candidates must submit academic transcripts, a GMAT score, a one-page CV, an online application form, two academic or professional references, two essays and a £150 application fee.
+To apply, candidates must submit academic transcripts, a GMAT score, a one-page CV, an online application form, two academic or professional references, one written statement, and a £150 application fee.
 Applicants who are non-native English speakers should also send in a TOEFL or IELTS.
-Once applications are completed, the admissions committee invites selected candidates to interview in person at Oxford, at overseas Information Events or via Skype with a faculty member, sector consultant or senior administration member.
+Once applications are completed, the admissions committee invites selected candidates to interview in person at Oxford, in certain international locations, or via Skype with a faculty member, sector consultant or senior administration member.
 Interviews are required for admission.

 Essay Topic Analysis

 The following essay topic analysis examines Oxford Saïd (Oxford) MBA admissions essays for the 2018-2019 admissions season.
 You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
-Oxford Saïd MBA Essay Topic Analysis 2018-2019 Let’s take a closer look at […]
+Oxford Saïd MBA Essay Topic Analysis 2019-2020 Let’s take a […]

 MBA Recommendation Questions